pas-campitiello/python/3-15-ExeForNewLanguage.md

 ## Exercise 4
 Reynolds number is calculated using formula (D*v*rho)/mu
 Where D = Diameter, V= velocity, rho = density mu = viscosity
-Write a program that will accept all values in appropriate units (Don't worry about unit conversion)
+Write a program that will accept all values in appropriate units (Don't worry about unit conversion).
 If number is < 2100, display Laminar flow,
 If it’s between 2100 and 4000 display 'Transient flow' and
-if more than '4000', display 'Turbulent Flow' (If, else, then...)
+if more than '4000', display 'Turbulent Flow' (If, else, then...).

 What are the "appropriate units"?
 According to [Wikipedia](https://en.wikipedia.org/wiki/Reynolds_number), the Reynolds number is defined as